 Topic Clusters may be the latest trend in content marketing but are they providing the next evolution in SEO?
-Many articles have referred to topic clusters as “the new keywords”, and in some cases, it’s referenced as an “earth-shattering” evolution of search engine optimisation and inbound marketing.
+Many articles have referred to topic clusters as “the new keywords”, and in some cases, it’s referenced as an “earth-shattering” evolution of search engine optimisation and inbound digital marketing.

 So, with all this buzz around topic clusters, you’re probably wondering what exactly are they, and are they worth your time?
 This article will take you through everything you need to know about topic clusters, and why you should care.

 In basic form, a topic cluster is a way of grouping content.
 It consists of a core topic, known as a “pillar page” and related subtopic content pages.
 These content pages then link back to the pillar page (core topic) and to each other.

 What is a pillar page?

 A pillar page is a long-form content page that covers a broad topic and is packed with information.
 This article, for example, contains a pillar page topic of “content marketing”.
 The cluster content pages then cover more detailed content and topics that fall under the umbrella of that specific pillar page.
 So, our example, the content pages could include things such as “content planning”, “blogging”, and “buyer personas”.

 This is a brilliant way to group content and helps to organise concepts, but the reasons it’s very effective goes beyond just that.

 Google RankBrain, Keywords and Machine-Learning

 The actual evolution of the cluster tactic was a result in a shift in how search engines function.
 Over the past few years, we’ve seen how Google has begun to shift its focus to machine learning.
 This basically means that a computer teaches itself how to do a task, rather than a person or program showing or prompting them.
 Google using its machine-learning artificial intelligence system, known as RankBrain, Google now has the power to pull better search results based on abstract concepts, synonyms, and natural languages.
 Below we consider this in action.